 BAKERS READY MIX PART OF MANY MAJOR AREA PROJECTS

 The company has supplied the concrete, and other construction materials, for a wide variety of projects in the Louisville area, including new Wal-Mart and Dollar General Stores and several new fast-food chain locations.
 Bakers Ready Mix was very busy after a severe and dangerous tornado ripped through Louisville in 2014, Baker says.

 “One very big project was supplying the concrete for a large new plywood plant for Winston Plywood, who is one of our big employers here.
 “We’ve also been part of the construction of a new safe-room dormitory shelter in downtown Louisville.
 It’s a dome-shaped building that can hold 700 to 800 people.
 We did the site work, including moving over 3,000 yards of dirt, and supplied the concrete.”

-Other major recent projects include site work for a new building for Shuqualak Lumber (where Baker hauled approximately 600 truckloads of dirt), and supplying materials for the new Winston County Hospital.
+Other major projects the company has recently undertaken include site work for a new building for Shuqualak Lumber (where Baker hauled approximately 600 truckloads of dirt), and supplying materials for the new Winston County Hospital.
 Says Baker about the hospital project, “That was one of our most challenging projects.
 That construction required work around the clock, seven days a week.”